grahamcarman/docs/astro/security.md

 ## Architecture

-Astro boasts a hybrid deployment model founded on a control plane hosted by Astronomer and a data plane that is hosted in your cloud environment.
-It optimizes for security whilst relieving your team of operational overhead.
+Astro utilizes a deployment model where the core components for managing Airflow are hosted in Astronomer's cloud, allowing you to run Airflow with as little friction as possible and securely connect to your data infrastructure.
 For more information, see [Architecture](astro-architecture.md).

 ## Resilience